MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserTodoList.md

 Use this API to add an attachment to an outlookTask.
 The attachment can be a file (of fileAttachment type) or Outlook item (itemAttachment type).

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserTodoList](/powershell/module/Microsoft.Graph.Users/New-MgUserTodoList?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)